MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-relnote-stable-channel.md

 ## Version 91.0.864.48: June 11

+> [!Important]
+>This update contains [CVE-2021-30551](https://msrc.microsoft.com/update-guide/vulnerability/CVE-2021-30551) which has been reported by the Chromium team as having an exploit in the wild.
+For more information, see the [Security Update Guide](https://msrc.microsoft.com/update-guide/vulnerability/ADV200002).

 Stable channel security updates are listed [here](/deployedge/microsoft-edge-relnotes-security#june-11-2021).

 ## Version 91.0.864.41: June 3

-Stable channel security updates are listed [here](/deployedge/microsoft-edge-relnotes-security#may-13-2021).
+Stable channel security updates are listed [here](/deployedge/microsoft-edge-relnotes-security#june-3-2021).

 ## Version 91.0.864.37: May 27

-Stable channel security updates are listed [here](/deployedge/microsoft-edge-relnotes-security#may-13-2021).
+Stable channel security updates are listed [here](/deployedge/microsoft-edge-relnotes-security#may-27-2021).

 ### Feature updates